How SolarScout Vets Solar Installers in NZ

 How we evaluate and choose our solar installers

-Every installer in the SolarScout network has passed our rigorous vetting process.
-Here's what we look for:
+Every installer in the SolarScout network has passed our vetting process.
+Here is what we look for:

 [1] Years of experience